A star flutist is paid $64,451 less than her male counterpart. So she’s suing.

 But by the time the BSO approached Ferrillo to fill its oboe vacancy, he was a prized member of the Metropolitan Opera Orchestra.
 In 2001, to lure him away, the BSO paid him twice what the orchestra’s rank-and-file make.
 The BSO and Ferrillo have a nondisclosure agreement in place, which prohibits disclosure of his salary.
 But the figure, now $314,600, became public as part of the BSO’s tax filing.
 (Nonprofit organizations are required to list the top five compensated employees earning more than $100,000.)

-Coming in to the BSO in 2004, Rowe had done her homework.
+Coming into the BSO in 2004, Rowe had done her homework.
 She asked to be paid the same salary Ferrillo had negotiated.
 The orchestra turned her down.
 Rowe says management also would not make her “overscale” — the term for what all principals routinely receive over their base pay — a percentage of her base, which would allow her to avoid asking for a raise every year.
 Instead, the BSO offered her $750 a week over base the first year, $950 the second and $1,100 once she earned tenure.

 Rowe accepted the offer but did not forget.
 Over the next 14 years, she says, she regularly asked to be paid the same as her male colleague.